vppillai/h3Docs/apps/wifi_ota_app_upgrade/readme.md

 ---
 parent: Harmony 3 Wireless Package
-title: OTA Over Wi-Fi
+title: Over The Air (OTA) Programming Using Wi-Fi
 has_toc: true
 has_children: false
 has_toc: false
 nav_order: 1

 family: PIC32MZW1
-function: OTA Over Wi-Fi
+function: Over The Air (OTA) Programming Using Wi-Fi
 ---

-# OTA Over Wi-Fi
+# Over The Air (OTA) Programming Using Wi-Fi

-This example application acts as a Wi-Fi Station(STA) to connect to Access point(AP) and perform OTA update to download an image present in the HTTP server.
+This example application acts as a Wi-Fi Station(STA) to connect to Access point(AP) and perform OTA application update process to download an image present in the HTTP server.

 ## Description

-This application demonstrates how a user can perform OTA update over Wi-Fi.
+This application demonstrates how a user can perform OTA application upgrade using Wi-Fi.
 The user would need to configure the Home AP credentials (like SSID and security items).
 The Wi-Fi service will use the credentials to connect to the Home AP and acquire an IP address.
 Once the IP address is obtained application will perform OTA update process.

 ![](images/wifi_sta_http_server_1.png)

 Application will try to connect with the defined server address and download the new image.
 The downloaded image will be stored in the external flash (sst26vf) initially.
 User need to reset the device to run new image once image is successfully downloaded from server.
 When device is reset bootloader will try to program the image from the external flash and if programming is successful ,downloaded image from the server will be executed .

-It is required to build "ota_bootloader" project located in the "wireless" apps folder of this repo first before building this application as the image of the bootloader application will be used to integrate with the OTA application image.
+It is required to build "ota_bootloader" project located in the "wireless" apps folder of this repo first before building this application as the image of the bootloader application will be used to integrate with the "eifi_ota_app_upgrade" application image.
 A unified hex file will be built using Hexmate tool and the unified HEX image will be loaded to the device.
 More details about this can be found in "Running Application" section below.

  This application uses SPI protocol to place the newly downloaded image to the external flash.
 The External flash will be configured for 3 slots for storing upto 3 OTA images.
 Each slot is of size 4Kb.
 Each OTA image will also include 256 bytes long header to maintain the image status.
 The default application will try to establish a connection to AP "DEMO_AP" with WPA2 security and password as a "password".